Independent RL for Cooperative-Competitive Agents: A Mean-Field Perspective: Introduction

 {\bf The work of \cite{hambly2023policy}} is particularly salient due to a lack of structure (Zero-Sum or Potential) in the utilities of the agents.
-This work proves that natural policy gradient converges to the General-Sum Nash Equilibrium given knowledge of model parameters and a system noise inequality (Assumption 3.3 \cite{hambly2023policy}).
+It proves that natural policy gradient converges to the General-Sum Nash Equilibrium given knowledge of model parameters and a system noise inequality (Assumption 4 \cite{hambly2023policy}).
 This inequality is hard to verify as the LHS increases with increasing system noise but the RHS may not decrease due to the dependence of cost on system noise.
-We generalize this convergence result to the data-driven (with unknown model parameters) CC setting under a more \emph{general}, \emph{time-independent} and \emph{verifiable} diagonal dominance condition and obviate the need for covariance matrix estimation.
+We generalize this convergence result to the data-driven (with unknown model parameters) CC setting under a more \emph{general, verifible}, \emph{time and system noise}-independent, diagonal dominance condition and obviate the need for covariance matrix estimation.
 This is made possible by employing the receding-horizon approach introduced for the LQR problem under perfect \cite{zhang2023revisiting} and imperfect \cite{zhang2023learning} information.